Jnani-Smart/Clippy/README.md

 ## Installation

 The first release is now available!
-You can find it in the releases directory.

-1. Download the latest release from the [releases directory](./releases)
+1. Download the latest release from the [releases page](https://github.com/Jnani-Smart/Clippy/releases)
 2. Drag Clippy to your Applications folder
 3. Launch Clippy and grant necessary permissions

 ## Building from Source

-1. Clone the repository: `git clone https://github.com/[YOUR_USERNAME]/Clippy.git`
+1. Clone the repository: `git clone https://github.com/Jnani-Smart/Clippy.git`
 2. Open `Clippy.xcodeproj` in Xcode
 3. Build and run the project (⌘+R)